Our History

 In 2021, the Mt.
 Zion Memorial Fund officially changed its name to the Mt.
 Zion Memorial Fund for Blues, Music, and Justice, and it expanded its horizons to sponsor the RL Boyce Picnic in Como, MS. To support its new endeavor, the MZMF has received consistent grant support from Visit Mississippi and the Hills Heritage National Heritage Area.
 The leadership of Amy Verdon, of Brooklyn, New York Fancy!
 Media Arts has been crucial to the success of this effort.
 In 2023, Verdon secured the nation’s highest honor in the folk and traditional arts for R.L.
 Boyce, the National Endowment for the Arts National Heritage Fellowship.

 Since 2021, the MZMF has also submitted grant proposals to Monument Lab, the American Historical Association, the Mississippi Delta National Heritage Area, and the Mississippi Arts Commission.
 In the spring of 2022, the MZMF received funding from the American Historical Association and the National Endowment for the Humanities to fund a historic preservation, digital humanities, and reparative justice initiative that aims to redress the legacy of slavery and segregation in Mississippi and support the preservation of cultural heritage, resources, and landscapes through inclusive research methods, ethical memorialization projects, and participatory public history practices.
-In partnership with descendant communities, we plan to prevent the erasure and destruction of cultural resources–homes, churches, cemeteries, organization halls, schools, photographs, documents, audiovisual media, physical artifacts, and oral histories–related to African American Blues Communities.
+In partnership with descendant communities, we seek to prevent the erasure and destruction of cultural resources–homes, churches, cemeteries, organization halls, schools, photographs, documents, audiovisual media, physical artifacts, and oral histories–related to African American communities.
 Our new website was the first step of this project, the launch of the WebAtlas was the second step, and the dedication of the memorial to Nathan Beauregard at Shiloh M.B.
 Church was the third.
-In June, we plan to dedicate a memorial to Jim Jackson and place a historical marker at St. James MB Church Cemetery–the final resting place of Mississippi John Hurt.
+In June 2023, MZMF dedicated a memorial to Jim Jackson in Hernando Memorial Gardens Cemetery in Hernando, MS. In October 2023, MZMF and the Mississippi John Hurt Blues Foundation dedicated a historical marker at St. James MB Church Cemetery–the final resting place of 1920s recording artist Mississippi John Hurt.

 In 2022, the MZMF received a grant from the Mississippi Delta National Heritage Area to prepare a National Register of Historic Places nomination for the Glen Allan juke joint built in the early 1940s by Alonzo Chatmon of the Mississippi Sheiks.
 You can read more about the project HERE.